Anti-Heroes and Villains: How They’re Different & Tips for Writing Them Well

 - Like anti-heroes, there should be some reason they’ve become villains.
 It could be past unhappiness, over-indulgent parents, or (in the case of non-human villains) perhaps it’s simply in their nature.

 - Villains are unlikely to be redeemed.
 If they are, they weren’t the main antagonistic force, and they may be shifting from a villain to an anti-hero role.

 - Don’t let your villains (or your heroes, for that matter), act stupidly for the sake of the plot.
 Make any mistakes plausible – e.g. they underestimated the hero’s determination.

 If you want to write a dark anti-hero or a villain on the redeemable end of the spectrum, that may require having a greater evil (e.g. societal, environmental, supernatural) that everyone is fighting against.
-In my Lycopolis trilogy-in-progress, for instance, Seth occupies the dark end of “anti-hero” territory, and – along with the rest of the characters – ends up fighting against supernatural evil.
+In my Lycopolis trilogy, for instance, Seth occupies the dark end of “anti-hero” territory, and – along with the rest of the characters – ends up fighting against supernatural evil.

 As a writer, you need to be clear about the function your characters are playing within the story: are they part of the protagonist force (who the story focuses on) or part of the antagonist force opposing them?

 If your character is ultimately on the side the reader will be rooting for, then they’re an anti-hero.
 If you feel that they’re becoming too close to being a villain as you write or even as you initially develop your characters, you could:

 - Show the reader why they behave this way.
 Perhaps they’re haunted by a terrible mistake in their past, for instance.